Prehistory and Early Archaeology (M.A.)

 The courses offered by the Department especially comprise the time frame from the Neolithic Period of the High Middle Ages.
 The Old and Middle Stone Age as well as the archaeology of the late Middle Ages and the Early Modern Period are omitted to a vast extent.
 A research focus that has been in existence for a long time due to numerous third-party funding projects is in the area of Settlement Archaeology.

-The Master's programme in Prehistory and Early History comprises five compulsory modules („Cultural History I“, „Cultural History II“, „Settlement Archaeology“, „Topography“, „Advanced Field Internship“) that are supplemented with modules in the area of the key competencies.
+The Master's programme in Prehistory and Early Archaeology comprises five compulsory modules („Cultural History I“, „Cultural History II“, „Settlement Archaeology“, „Topography“, „Advanced Field Internship“) that are supplemented with modules in the area of the key competencies.

-Graduates of the subject „Prehistory and Early History“ find their primary fields of occupation in institutions for the preservation of historical monuments and in museums.
+Graduates of the subject „Prehistory and Early Archaeology“ find their primary fields of occupation in institutions for the preservation of historical monuments and in museums.
 To a certain extent there is also a demand for graduates from private excavation companies in Germany and abroad.
 The occupational possibilities in universities and other research institutes are much fewer.

 Foreign language knowledge is not mandatory but indispensable for successful studies.
 Suggested is knowledge in at least two modern foreign languages and reading skills in two additional European languages.